briandalpa/personal-website/README.md

 - Validates input with Zod
 - Shows toast notifications with Sonner
-- (Optional) Integrate with Formspree, Resend, or your own backend for email delivery
+- Integrated Formspree to handle secure, serverless email submissions for the contact form

 ## License